Varieties With Ample Cotangent Bundle: Subvarieties of abelian varieties

 \begin{theo} Let $L_1,\dots,L_c$ be very ample line bundles on an abelian variety $A$ of dimension $n$.
 For $e_2,\dots,e_c$ large and divisible enough positive integers and general divisors $H_1\in|L_1^{e_1}|,\dots,H_c\in|L_c^{e_c}|$, the cotangent bundle of $H_1\cap\dots\cap H_c$ is $\max(n-2c,0)$-ample. \end{theo}

 Let us be more precise about the condition on the $e_i$.
-What we mean is that there exists for each $i\in\{1,\dots,c-1\}$ a function $\delta_i:\N^i\to\N^*$ such that the conclusion of the theorem holds if
+What we mean is that there exist for each $i\in\{1,\dots,c-1\}$ a function $\delta_i:\N^i\to\N^*$ such that the conclusion of the theorem holds if

 \begin{proof} We keep the setting and notation of the proof of Theorem \ref{va}.
 Everything goes through except when, in diagram (\ref{diaa}), $\rho(\partial\smile\, c_1(L_c))=0$.
 In this case, let $A''$ be the abelian subvariety of $A$ generated by $Y$ and let $A'$ be its complement with respect to $L_c$, so that the addition